klauspaiva/redux-replayable/README.md

 });
 ```

+**Note**: replaying actions does not take into consideration the GDPR flag.

 It is also possible to clear the list of actions at will by emitting the following action: `ACTION_TYPE_CLEAR`.

 **For convenience**, actions are emitted with an additional property to `action.meta`, so your app might decide to do something slightly different when a certain action is replayed.